allanvc/mRpostman/README.md

 mirror](https://cranlogs.r-pkg.org/badges/mRpostman)](https://cran.r-project.org/package=mRpostman)
 [![CRAN/METACRAN](https://img.shields.io/cran/l/mRpostman)](https://opensource.org/licenses/GPL-3.0)

+IMAP Tools for R in a Tidy Way

 ## Overview

 **mRpostman** provides multiple IMAP (Internet Message Access Protocol) commands based on the RFC 3501 manual (Crispin, 2003,
-<doi:10.17487/RFC3501>), its updates, and other related manuals.
+<doi:10.17487/RFC3501>), its updates, and other related documents.

 mRpostman website: <https://allanvc.github.io/mRpostman>

 ## First things first …

 Before using **mRpostman**, it is essential to configure your mail account.
-Many mail providers today require authorizing **“less secure apps”** to access your account from a third part app.
+Many mail providers require authorizing **“less secure apps”** to access your account from a third part app.

 See how to do it for Gmail, Yahoo Mail and AOL Mail.